 Although in desperate need of refurbishment, the baths remain today a valuable family facility.
 The Surf Life Saving Club (SLSC) was originally located on Pilot Hill (seen in Figure 4).
 Following its collapse in the 1960's during a storm, it was rebuilt in its current location.
 The SLSC comprises a social /function space for hire, kitchen and bar and office spaces.
 Adjacent is another structure which accommodates storage for the SLSC, public amenities and a popular cafe known as Beach Bums.
-A car park is currently located
+A car park is currently located behind this building for public use.

-Figure 3: Ocean Baths and Dance Casino approximately 1950's (credit: Great Lakes Museum)
+Figure 3: Ocean Baths and Danc (credit: Great Lakes Museum)